Is NexGen Energy Ltd. (NXE) a Keeper?

 NXE’s Market Performance

-NXE stocks went up by 3.12% for the week, with a monthly drop of -5.71% and a quarterly performance of 2.59%, while its annual performance rate touched -16.81%.
-The volatility ratio for the week stands at 5.16% while the volatility levels for the past 30 days are set at 5.87% for NexGen Energy Ltd. The simple moving average for the period of the last 20 days is -3.30% for NXE stocks with a simple moving average of -12.06% for the last 200 days.
+NXE stocks went down by -9.82% for the week, with a monthly drop of -22.17% and a quarterly performance of 1.13%, while its annual performance rate touched -25.57%.
+The volatility ratio for the week stands at 5.58% while the volatility levels for the past 30 days are set at 5.61% for NexGen Energy Ltd. The simple moving average for the period of the last 20 days is -10.99% for NXE stocks with a simple moving average of -20.45% for the last 200 days.

-During the last 5 trading sessions, NXE rose by +3.13%, which changed the moving average for the period of 200-days by -2.46% in comparison to the 20-day moving average, which settled at $4.06.
-In addition, NexGen Energy Ltd. saw -9.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NXE fell by -9.82%, which changed the moving average for the period of 200-days by -17.89% in comparison to the 20-day moving average, which settled at $3.97.
+In addition, NexGen Energy Ltd. saw -18.08% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NXE